shmocz/ra2yrcpp/README.md

 ### Build core library natively

-The core component of the library isn't bound to YRpp or Windows and can be built natively with `BUILD_MAIN_LIBRARY=OFF` cmake option.
-Specify additional compile/link options for test executables in `EXTRA_FLAGS` variable.
-For example, the following enables ASan and UBSan for GCC:
+The core component and its related tests do not depend on Windows, and can be built natively using `BUILD_MAIN_LIBRARY=OFF` CMake option.
+You can specify additional compile/link options for test executables in the `EXTRA_FLAGS` variable.
+For instance, to enable ASan and UBSan on GCC or Clang:

 ```cmake
 set(EXTRA_FLAGS -fsanitize=address -fsanitize=undefined)